 - the other confirming your payment.

-In addition, a tab with the name of the event will appear on your personal A.S.O.
-Challenges page (alongside the My Account area), as well registration follow-up on the bottom of this page.
+In addition, a tab with the name of the event will appear on your personal time to page (alongside the My Account area), as well registration follow-up on the bottom of this page.

 The Challenge Entreprises is where employees in the same company get together to represent their company at the Fitbit Semi de Paris.
 Challenge Entreprises is also the opportunity for the intern to tell the Human Resources Director that they really want a permanent contract, for Fred (the accountant) to explain to Jean (his team member) that he is doing a great job, and for Alexandra to run alongside Tom, for whom she has a bit of a soft spot.
 In short, it is an excellent team-building tool!